West African Cuisine in the New World; Establishments High Class, Low & in Between

 This is a place which is exceedingly popular with the locals, and on a Friday or Saturday evening there may be a wait for a table (though you'll probably find temporary respite at one of the several tables inside, just off of the terrace).
 Later in the day is the best time to show up.
 Beach-type umbrellas are set up while the sun is still high enough in the sky for patrons to want protection from the glare, and as the sun sets, the umbrellas do as well.

-The house specialty is carne do sol accompanied by purê de aipim, generous portions of which are priced at 14 reais.
+The house specialty is carne do sol accompanied by purê de aipim, generous portions of which are very reasonably priced.
 The beer is usually ice-cold.

 The Largo do Pascoal is located in the bairro of Santo Antônio (behind Pelourinho and itself a part of Salvador's Centro Histórico) on the principal street which connects Pelourinho to the Largo to Santo Antônio.
 Locals tend to call Bar Cruz do Pascoal by the name of its Spanish* owner: Porfilio.